Islandora-Collaboration-Group/ISLE/docs/optional-components/blazegraph.md

 * Shut down your running containers if any.
 Precautionary step.
   * `docker-compose down`

-* For Phase II UAT testing of Blazegraph and Varnish the image tags of these services are already in place to use the newly created `borndigital` images for testing.

-* Within the `local.env` or `demo.env` file for testing, there is a new block of ENV variables.
+* Within the environment (.env files e.g. demo.env, local.env etc) there is a new block of ENV variables to use.

   * If using Blazegraph, you will have to change the `FEDORA_RESOURCE_INDEX=mulgara` to `FEDORA_RESOURCE_INDEX=blazegraph`